-Other features that are associated with non-significant or negative rent premiums are the type of construction itself (old or new building), other forms of heating, the type of flooring and the presence of a basement.
-In some cases, these estimates are rather less robust, as can be seen by non-significant estimates in models (1) and (3).
-The negative rent premiums for certain features (old building, new building, basement) are likely explained by other features capturing the association with rent levels, leaving a certain sub-group of the data set being characterised by these features but lacking other amenities that have a positive effect on rents.
-The models explain a substantial part of the overall variation in the data with $R^2$ -values between 40 % and 75 %.
+Other features that are associated with non-significant or negative rent premiums are the type of construction itself (old building), floor heating, the type of flooring (laminate) and the presence of a basement.
+The negative rent premiums for certain features (old building, basement) are likely explained by other features capturing the association with rent levels, leaving a certain sub-group of the data set being characterised by these features but lacking other amenities that have a positive effect on rents.
+The models explain a substantial part of the overall variation in the data with R^2 -values between 41 % and 85 %.

-5 Discussion
+Discussion

-5.1 Summary of the main findings
+Summary of the main findings

 Our study shows that features of residential properties that allow the multiple use of apartments as places of living and working are associated with higher rent premiums in 2021/22 compared to 2018.
 While our correlational research design does not allow causal claims, the differences observed over time are (at least to some extent) likely to be related to changing housing preferences.
 Price signals in the Viennese housing market translate these preferences into market outcomes.
 The relative scarcity of popular features such as underfloor heating, underground car parks or outdoor spaces is reflected by higher rent premiums, particularly in those parts of the city where these features are rare.
-Features associated with an outdated fit-out, especially those that are not climate-friendly, such as self-contained central (gas) heating, come with a rental discount.
+Features associated with an outdated fitout, especially those that are not climate-friendly, such as self-contained central (gas) heating, come with a rental discount.